 • For a concentration of 5%, mix 0.5 g of vitamin C powder with 10 ml. liquid.

 The quantity of rose water and glycerin can be adjusted.
 If you feel that you need more hydration, increase the amount of glycerin and reduce the quantity of rose water.

 Vitamin C powder can be bought online but from a pharmacy as well.
 Similarly, rose water and glycerin can be purchased online, at a health food store or a pharmacy.

-How to Apply A Vitamin C Serum
+How To Apply A Vitamin C Serum

-Now, if you are not ready to make your vitamin C serum yet, you may find our best reviewed vitamin C serums selection useful.
+If you are not ready to make your vitamin C serum yet, you may find our best reviewed vitamin C serums selection useful.